shibambhagat/Ola_Ride_Dataset_SQL_query/README.md

 ```sql
 SELECT * FROM Incomplete_Rides_Reason;
 ```
 - **Purpose**: Track and analyze incomplete rides and their reasons.
+This helps in identifying system or operational issues that may be causing incomplete rides.
+- **Real-life Use Case**: Helps the support team investigate issues with incomplete rides and improve service delivery.
 - **Output**: Provides details on incomplete rides, including the reason behind each one.

 ---